mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 * Easily handles missing feature values — by re-training and predicting without that feature!
 (See [this quora answer](https://www.quora.com/What-are-the-advantages-of-using-a-naive-Bayes-for-classification/answer/Muhammad-Zaheer-6?ch=10&share=fbcb0773&srid=CM1bE){:target="_blank"})

+* As new data becomes available, it can be relatively straightforward to use this new data with the old data to update the estimates of the parameters for each variable’s probability distribution.
+This allows the model to easily make use of new data or the changing distributions of data over time.

 # Disadvantages

 * Ensembling, boosting, bagging will not work here since the purpose of these methods is to reduce variance.
 Naive Bayes has no variance to minimize.

 * It is important to note that categorical variables need to be factors with the same levels in both training and new data (testing dataset).
 This can be problematic in a predictive context if the new data obtained in the future does not contain all the levels, meaning it will be unable to make a prediction.
 This is often known as "Zero Frequency".
 To solve this, we can use a smoothing technique.
 One of the simplest smoothing techniques is called Laplace smoothing.

 * Another limitation of Naive Bayes is the assumption of independent predictors.
 In real life, it is almost impossible that we get a set of predictors which are completely independent.
+Additionally, the performance of the algorithm degrrades the more dependent the input variables happen to be.

 * It cannot incorporate feature interactions.

 * Performance is sensitive to skewed data — that is, when the training data is not representative of the class distributions in the overall population.
 In this case, the prior estimates will be incorrect.

+* The calculation of the independent conditional probability for one example for one class label involves multiplying many probabilities together, one for the class and one for each input variable.
+As such, the multiplication of many small numbers together can become numerically unstable, especially as the number of input variables increases.
+To overcome this problem, it is common to change the calculation from the product of probabilities to the sum of log probabilities.
+For example:

+  $$
+P(y \mid x_{1}, x_{2},..., x_{p}) \propto log(P (y)) + \sum_{i=1}^{p} log(P(x_{i} \mid y))
+$$

+  Calculating the natural logarithm of probabilities has the effect of creating larger (negative) numbers and adding the numbers together will mean that larger probabilities will be closer to zero.
+The resulting values can still be compared and maximized to give the most likely class label.
+This is often called the log-trick when multiplying probabilities.

 # An Example by hand